csorianot/godmc_wiki/Process-methylation-data.md

     ./04f-convert_methylation_format.sh

 Please check the plots and lambda in the results section.
-It is important to check lambda here before going on.
+It is important to check lambda here before going on and any lambda above 1 is worrying.